The Gee-Gees have been well represented at the Olympic and Paralympic Games over the course of sporting history at uOttawa.

 In 2018, Kim Thompson, a Gee-Gees women’s hockey alumna and current professor at uOttawa was on the Canadian Olympic women’s hockey team staff in Pyeongchang, South Korea.
 The Orleans, Ontario native was the team’s Mental Training Consultant, helping Canada to a silver medal.

-In addition to the Olympic and Paralympic Games, Gee-Gees student-athletes and alumni have been named to Canadian teams at the Commonwealth Games and at the FISU Universiades.
+In addition to the Olympic and Paralympic Games, Gee-Gees student-athletes and alumni have been named to Canadian teams at the Commonwealth Games, Pan American Games, and the FISU Universiades.